zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	cd /usr/local/bin/
 	```

-2. Then run below command to start GGSCI to start:
+2. Then run the below command to start GGSCI to start:

 	```
 	./ggsci